 That bleeds into an oft-overlooked part of the process: Matching the data.
 Simply put, you have to identify the fit, pinpointing what exactly makes the patient at-risk -- medication adherence, for example.

 "Once you apply an intervention to the population, it's (about) measuring the efficacy," said Smiley.
 "They're going to have a highly varied response -- some are highly responsive, some are for whatever reason not responsive.
 You need to use the data and put it into an eligibility model.
 If you do this right, you set yourself up for continuous learning and you stop applying resources to patients who are high-risk and unresponsive.
 You realize they need a different form of help."

-Mary Jane Konstantin, RN, senior vice president of clinical operations at population health management outfit AxisPoint Health, agrees that reducing readmissions starts with identifying those at risk -- and for some of the tricker cases, a more personal touch may be warranted.
+Mary Jane Konstantin, RN, senior vice president and general manager of Carepoint for AxisPoint Health, agrees that reducing readmissions starts with identifying those at risk -- and for some of the tricker cases, a more personal touch may be warranted.